Skip to contents

 Value

-and the number of columns equal to the value of the argument num_replicates.
+A matrix of with the same number of rows as samp_unit_ids and the number of columns equal to the value of the argument num_replicates.
 Specifying output = "factors" returns a matrix of replicate adjustment factors which can later be multiplied by the full-sample weights to produce a matrix of replicate weights.
 Specifying output = "weights" returns the matrix of replicate weights, where the full-sample weights are inferred using samp_unit_sel_probs.

 Details